 The HSO continues to partner with various agencies to incorporate proven effective strategies to help address aggressive-related driving.
 These include:

-• Education and awareness campaigns.
-Partner with George Washington University to develop and analyze social media campaigns on the dangers of aggressive driving.
+- Education and awareness campaigns.
+Partner with George Washington University to develop and analyze social media campaigns on the dangers of aggressive driving. - Enforcement.
+Partner with the MPD to enforce District traffic laws.